cue-lang/cue/doc/ref/spec.md

 An optional prefix sets a non-decimal base: 0 for octal, 0x or 0X for hexadecimal, and 0b for binary.
 In hexadecimal literals, letters a-f and A-F represent values 10 through 15.
-All integers allow intersticial underscores "_";
+All integers allow interstitial underscores "_";
 these have no meaning and are solely for readability.

 Decimal integers may have a SI or IEC multiplier.
 Multipliers can be used with fractional numbers.
-The result of multiplying the fraction with the multiplier is truncated towards zero if the result is not an integer.
+When multiplying a fraction by a multiplier, the result is truncated towards zero if it is not an integer.

 ```
 int_lit     = decimal_lit | octal_lit | binary_lit | hex_lit .